musyra/ComfyUI_RH_Qwen-Image/README.md

 A custom node for ComfyUI that integrates Alibaba's Qwen-Image model for high-quality image generation with exceptional text rendering capabilities.

+## ⚠️ Important Notes

+- **System Requirements**: Current operation requires **24GB GPU memory** and **64GB+ RAM**.
+Virtual memory may need to be enabled for optimal performance.
+- **MMGP Optimization**: We are aware that our MMGP implementation may have optimization issues that prevent proper VRAM release, potentially causing problems with multiple consecutive runs.
+We are actively working on further optimizations to resolve this issue.

 ## ✨ Features

 - 🎨 **High-Quality Image Generation**: Powered by 20B parameter MMDiT architecture